Sanctuary Birds and Sponsorships

 Marley and Durango are available for sponsorship for $100 a month.

-Rocky and Zazu are a very rambunctious pair of hybrid Ruby macaws, which is a mix of greenwing and scarlet.
-These two are super entertaining, but extremely protective of each other and would love nothing more than to find a place where they can be supervised and allowed to do their own thing.
-Rocky and Zazu require much upkeep, as they are super-chewers and have been known to regularly dismantle their own living arrangements.
+Rocky is a very rambunctious hybrid Ruby macaw, which is a mix of greenwing and scarlet.
+He is super entertaining, but extremely protective of his stuff and would love nothing more than to find a place where he can be supervised and allowed to do his own thing.
+Rocky requires much upkeep, as he is a super-chewer and has been known to regularly dismantle his own living arrangements.
 A few years ago, Rocky broke his tibia and needs to be monitored now and then to ensure there isn’t any long term damage associated with the accident.
-Besides this minor concern, these guys are healthy but will likely be with us for a long time due to their temperament issues.
-We do see these often in hybrid macaws.
+Besides this minor concern, he is healthy but will likely be with us for a long time due to his temperament issues.
+He loves to chat and blow kisses, but offers his foot for a step up then bites… regularly.
+To him, it’s a game, and we have to explain this to people new to his antics OFTEN.
+We do see this problem a lot in hybrid macaws.

-Rocky and Zazu can be sponsored for $100 a month.
+Rocky can be sponsored for $50 a month.